Holistic Pet Health & Nutrition

 How do I know if my dog is lactose intolerant?

-Watch for loose stools, excessive gas, vomiting, or skin irritation within 2-12 hours after giving dairy.
+Watch for loose stools, excessive gas, vomiting, or skin irritation within 2 to 12 hours after a dairy treat.
 Start with a tiny amount of plain paneer and monitor closely.
-If any digestive upset occurs, discontinue dairy treats permanently.
+If any digestive upset occurs, discontinue dairy treats.

 Is homemade paneer safer than store-bought for dogs?